Farama-Foundation/Minigrid/docs/content/create_env_tutorial.md

 :width: 200px
 ```

-### Create Seperating Walls
+### Create Separating Walls

-To create a wall that seperates the environment into two rooms, we use the command
+To create a wall that separates the environment into two rooms, we use the command

 ```python
 for i in range(0, height):